2 First Nations women, 1 unidentified woman were victims of alleged serial killer: Winnipeg police | CBC News

 In June, remains found there by Winnipeg police were identified as those of Contois.

-Smyth said Thursday that police don't believe there are additional victims at this time.
+Smyth said that police don't believe at this time that there are additional victims.

 Police are asking anyone with information about this investigation, specifically about the victim's jacket, to contact the homicide unit at 204-986-6508 or Crime Stoppers at 204-786-8477 (TIPS).